Dempo: Holding of Dempo House

 The following are the companies which are fully or partially owned by the House of Dempo:

 Hindustan Foods

 This Dempo Group company, established in 1988 as a joint venture with Glaxo, manufactures cereal-based food products including baby foods.
-Hindustan Foods manufactures high quality cereal- based food products for all age groups.
-The range encompasses baby foods, instant porridge, breakfast cereals and health drinks.
-The Vanity Case Group, led by Mr. Sameer Kothari, acquired a majority stake in 2013.
-The company is responsible for manufacturing about a third of Hindustan Unilever’s beverage business, like Bru coffee and Lipton tea.
-It also works with companies like Danone and US Polo.
+The range encompasses instant porridge, breakfast cereals and health drinks.
+The Vanity Case Group, led by Sameer Kothari, acquired a majority stake in 2013.
+The company is responsible for manufacturing about a third of Hindustan Unilever’s beverage business.
+It also works with companies like Danone and Lipton.